Saint-Eugène, Ontario: Society

 Basic services in the community include the French Catholic elementary school, Curé-Labrosse.
 Places of worship include the Catholic Church of St. Eugene.
 The postal code is K0B 1P0.
 The Community Centre Access St. Eugene, allows local people to become familiar with information technology and communications and have Internet access.

 At the starting point of the Prescott and Russell Recreational Trail in St-Eugène, hikers have a pavilion and parking.
-This trail is 72 km long and occupies the corridor of the old railroad, open all year to cyclists, walkers, riders and snowmobilers.
+This trail is 72 km long and occupies the corridor of a former Canadian Pacific Railway line that carried The Canadian prior to 1982.
+It is open all year to cyclists, walkers, riders and snowmobilers.

 Culture

 The Skelly Gallery exhibits several artists like painters Bernard Gauthier Pugin, John Greenwald, Brenda Kennedy, Freda Pemberton Smith and Odile Stubborn, photographers Mark Greenwald and Robert Slatkoff and sculptors Elizabeth Skelly and Susan Valyi.